juanibiapina/zas/README.md

 brew uninstall zas
 ```

-Sudo is required for both operations in order to setup the port forwarding rules.
+Sudo is required in order to setup the dns and port forwarding rules.

 ## Usage

+First make sure `zas` is running in a terminal window.
+It needs to be restarted
+when the any changes are made to the config file.

 ### Configuring Applications